-To convert hours in decimal format to a value Excel recognizes as time, divide by 24.
+To convert hours in decimal format to a valid Excel time, divide by 24.
 In the example shown the formula in C5 is:

 which returns 0.04167, the equivalent of 1 hours.
 Cell D6 shows the same result formatted as time, which displays 1:00.